 Manufacturing Order Template - The manufacturing order template is the project template used for a manufacturing work order.
 It also contains the bill of labor for a manufactured product.
 The "manufacturing order template" field needs to be completed for each product that is marked as a manufactured product.
 More information is available in the manufacturing section of the help guide.

 Unit Cost - Unit cost is the standard cost for a purchased or manufactured product.
-Unit cost should not be changed without considering the effect on inventory movements in process, as well as the value of inventory on the balance sheet in the general ledger.
+It is important to make sure any Unit Cost value is entered in the base currency of your organization.
+Unit cost should not be changed without considering the effect on inventory movements in process, or the value of inventory on the balance sheet.
 Please see the inventory revaluation section of the help guide before changing the value of unit cost on an inventory asset.

 Minimum Order Quantity - Minimum order quantity is the least amount of units that can be ordered in a single order from a vendor.
 It is used as a reference field in the purchase order fulfillment process for both purchase products and raw materials.